zeinabhared/Portfolio/README.md

 This section has placeholder text where I will place more detailed text about myself.

 ## Work Section
 This section has various images that displays the projects that I will complete in this bootcamp.
-Currently there are placeholder images for each one and are linked to each project.
+Currently there are placeholder images for each project and each image is linked to each project.

 ## Contact Me Section
 This section has my contact information which includes my phone number, email, GitHub page, and Linkedin page.